chaosparrot/marithime_talon/README.md

 ### Testing

-If you don't intend to run any unit tests, deleting the `/tests` folder might speed up your Talon voice start up time.
+If you don't intend to run any unit tests, deleting the `/tests` folder might speed up your Talon Voice start up time.

 This package has a test suite inside of `/tests` that can run if you turn on the `user.marithime_testing` value to 1.
 It will print successful and broken test amounts inside of the Talon log, which can be viewed through the **Talon menu** -> **View log**.